moogento/Mage2UnusedImageRemover/README.md

    }
  ],
 ```

-Then run
+Then run:

 ```
-composer require ekouk/imagecleaner "dev-corrupted"
+composer require ekouk/imagecleaner:dev-corrupted
 ```

-or add
+or add:

 ```
 "ekouk/imagecleaner": "dev-corrupted"
 ```

-to the require section of your `composer.json` file and run ``composer install``
+to the require section of your `composer.json` file.

+Then run ``composer install``.

-Once the files have been installed to vendor/ekouk/imagecleaner
+Once the files have been installed to vendor/ekouk/imagecleaner,

-Enable the module:-
+enable the module:-

 ```
 bin/magento setup:upgrade